1988 World Series: Game 3

-The A's got back in the series on the strength of strong pitching by former Dodger World Series hero Bob Welch and three relievers.
+The Athletics got back in the series on the strength of strong pitching by former Dodger World Series hero Bob Welch and three relievers.
 Dodger starter John Tudor left during the second inning with tightness in his pitching shoulder and was relieved by Tim Leary who pitched the next 3 2/3 innings and Alejandro Peña who pitched an additional three innings.

-The A's struck first in the third when Glenn Hubbard singled, stole second, and came home on a single by Ron Hassey.
+Oakland struck first in the third when Glenn Hubbard singled, stole second, and came home on a single by Ron Hassey.
 The Dodgers tied it in the fifth when Franklin Stubbs drove home Jeff Hamilton with a double.

-A's relievers helped squelch a Dodger threat in the sixth.
+Oakland relievers helped squelch a Dodger threat in the sixth.
 Danny Heep led off with a double.
 John Shelby singled to left, but Heep was held up at third on the throw home as Shelby took second.
 Welch walked Mike Davis to load the bases, and left-hander Greg Cadaret was brought in to face lefty-hitting Mike Scioscia.
 Scioscia popped out to third.
-A's manager Tony La Russa then brought in right-hander Gene Nelson to face Hamilton, who forced Heep out at home.
+Oakland manager Tony La Russa then brought in right-hander Gene Nelson to face Hamilton, who forced Heep out at home.
 Alfredo Griffin grounded out to end the threat.

-Reliever Rick Honeycutt held the Dodgers scoreless in two inning over work.
-The A's got their winning run in the bottom of the ninth when Mark McGwire deposited a one-out fastball from closer Jay Howell, who had struggled in the NLCS and also was suspended for illegally using pine tar, into the left-center field seats.
+Reliever Rick Honeycutt held the Dodgers scoreless in two innings of work.
+The Athletics got their winning run in the bottom of the ninth when Mark McGwire deposited a one-out fastball from closer Jay Howell, who had struggled in the NLCS and also was suspended for illegally using pine tar, into the left-center field seats.

+After Gibson's Game 1 home run ended the longest drought between two World Series walk-off home runs (12 years and 360 days), it took only three days for McGwire to hit the next one, which is the shortest amount of time between two such home runs.
+The 1988 World Series became and remains the only World Series to have multiple walk-off home runs as of 2024.